Lawyer argues Meta can't be held liable for gunmaker's Instagram posts in Uvalde families' lawsuit

 The lawsuit alleges that firearm companies tweaked their online marketing to comply with Meta's policies, including by avoiding the words “buy” or “sell” and not providing links to purchase, and that the social media company did not protect users against such strategies.

+Lawyers for the plaintiffs asked the judge to allow them to amend their lawsuit with the new information they presented Tuesday before ruling on the defense’s motion.
+The defense claimed that was unnecessary, as the case would not have merit even with the amendments.

-The judge has yet to rule on Activision's motion and is not expected to rule immediately on the Meta case.
+The judge has yet to rule on Activision's motion and did not immediately rule on the Meta case.